vilgaxDev/portfolio-upgrade/README.md

 ## Draggable

 Using React Draggable, a draggable main display was implemented so that the finder tab can be dragged around just like the real program itself.
 The principle display can be dragged anywhere.
 Clicking and holding anywhere on the main finder tab will drag it along.
-Though quite fun to play with on desktop computers, this drag functionality is not yet supported on mobile.
+Though quite fun to play with on desktop computers, this drag functionality is not yet supported on

+.

 <p align="center">
   <img src="./images/draggable.gif">